 Action Description Deacti- vated When the alarm appears, the machine continues to operate as if nothing happened.
 This action is used for operating faults that are not critical to the safety or integrity of the machine (e.g. pressure difference, filter clogging).
 This type of action is similar to a warning.
 Rapid stop The post-ventilation sequence is not considered; all outputs are deactivated instantly when the alarm occurs.
 Normal stop The post-ventilation sequence is taken into account.
 This sequence is defined by the shutdown time limits of the fans and the fresh air and exhaust air registers.
-Reduced speed (Reduced operation) Normal speed (Normal operation)
+Reduced speed (Reduced operation) Normal speed (Normal operation) The alarm overrides the selected speed setting.

-15.4.
+17.4.
 Alarm time limit and time unit